George-Castle/WeatherApp/README.md

 # WeatherApp
-An app that displays the weather for selected regions, built using JavaScript, HTML, CSS
+An app that displays the weather where you are, built using JavaScript, HTML, CSS